-5,000 shops, 5,000 different geographic areas, and 5,000 surveys to be submitted.
-Perhaps I am reading this incorrectly.
+5,000 shops, 5,000 different geographic areas, and 5,000 surveys to be (DRP) favored by the submitted.
+Perhaps I am reading this incorrectly. is a distance paramet

 Much turns on the shop's "posted rate."
 The insurer may lower a rate to the posted rate, so shops, unless there is some good reason to the contrary, will simply post higher rates, then "discount" them.
 The discounted rates are not, then, to be included in the survey.
 The market rate then becomes the posted rate regardless of what repair shops actually charge.
 Who pays the MSRP on a new car?
 Likewise, while one may not use a DRP rate in the survey, they may use a "non-discounted posted labor rate" in the survey.
 Again, a reason to post an inflated rate.
 In California, shops need not post their rates, and when they do, they need not charge the posted rate.